Nicaragua frees 222 opponents of Ortega, sends them to US

 Associated Press

-He said that among those on the plane were political and business leaders, journalists, civil society representatives and students.
-Blinken credited “concerted American diplomacy.”
+It was a surprise move after months of intransigence by Ortega, including show trials and the sentencing of five Catholic priests earlier this week, all of whom were apparently on Thursday’s flight.
+Ortega had not tempered his rhetoric about alleged “Yankee” interference in his country and at least publicly had not signaled that mounting U.S. sanctions against his family and inner circle were having the desired effect.

 Ortega has maintained that his imprisoned opponents and others were behind 2018 street protests he claims were a plot to overthrow him.
-Tens of thousands have fled into exile since Nicaraguan security forces violently put down those antigovernment protests in.
+Tens of thousands have fled into exile since Nicaraguan security forces violently put down those antigovernment protests.

-The Nicaraguan opposition’s latest count on “political prisoners” held had been 245.
-It was not immediately clear who was not released.
+In a televised national address Thursday evening, Ortega denied there was any negotiation with the U.S.

+He said Vice President and first lady Rosario Murillo said to him in recent days: “Why don’t we tell the ambassador to take all of these terrorists?”

 U.S. State Department spokesman Ned Price said Nicaragua had identified 224 prisoners to be sent on the plane, but two of them declined.
 They were not identified.